-This project is investigating developments in neuroscience and their implications for society and public policy.
+This project investigates developments in neuroscience and their implications for society and public policy.

 Increasing understanding of the brain and associated advances in technologies to study it will enable improved treatment of neurodegenerative diseases and mental illnesses.
 These advances will also increase our insights into normal human behaviour and mental wellbeing, and give the possibility of other enhancement, manipulation, and even degradation of brain function.